aragon/aragon-wiki/docs/documentation/aragonOS.md

 So, how does one guarantee DAOs that run efficiently and securely?
 And how do we provide upgrading capabilities to these DAOs, to ensure the safety and evolution of the Ethereum ecosystem?

-We present our secure decentralized operating system: _AragonOS_.
+We present our secure decentralized operating system: _aragonOS_.

 This document provides a technical overview about the architecture.
-For a less technically-oriented introduction to AragonOS, you can check the [announcement blogpost](https://blog.aragon.one/introducing-aragonos-say-hi-to-modular-and-extendable-organizations-8555af1076f3).
+For a less technically-oriented introduction to aragonOS, you can check the [announcement blog post](https://blog.aragon.one/introducing-aragonos-say-hi-to-modular-and-extendable-organizations-8555af1076f3).

 ## 1. Kernel and the Access Control List